 Steven Volk, Department of History, Oberlin College, Oberlin, OH 44074 | Tel: 440-775-8522 | email: email@example.com

 I regularly lecture and give workshops on innovative teaching, "flipping classes," liberal education, technology and education, and the crisis in higher education.
-In the past two years, I have given pedagogy keynotes and organized workshops at:
+In the past few years, I have given pedagogy keynotes and organized workshops at: